There are naturally occurring types of snakes in Wyoming, two of which are poisonous.

 They are known as whip snakes because, when coiled, their long, thin bodies resemble a coiled whip.

-These snakes are often dark olive to dark tan in color, with cream or yellow stripes along the length of their bodies.
+These snakes are often dark olive to dark tan, with cream or yellow stripes along the length of their bodies.
 Their tail may have a hint of red, almost pink.

 The Grand Teton National Park and Wyoming’s Rocky Mountain region are home to Striped Whip Snakes.